square/in-app-payments-flutter-plugin/doc/enable-googlepay.md

 * If you haven't already created a Flutter project with In-App Payments SDK, use the [Getting Started with the Flutter Plugin for In-App Payments SDK](get-started.md) to set up a Flutter project .

+## Google Pay API approval (production)

+Google requires a **separate production approval** for the Google Pay API.
+Passing the Square plugin’s test environment (`environmentTest`) does not mean Google has approved your app to charge real cards in production.

+Before you ship Google Pay to users with real payments:

+1. Complete Google’s prerequisites (supported processor/gateway or PCI-compliant environment, setup steps).
+See Google’s [Request production access] guide.
+2. Create a merchant profile and register your Android app in the [Google Pay & Wallet Console].
+3. Submit your integration for Google’s review and wait for approval.
+4. After approval, switch your app to the production Google Pay environment (for this plugin, `google_pay_constants.environmentProduction` in `initializeGooglePay`) and use a **release-signed** build, as Google expects for production.

+Until Google approves production access, users may see payment failures in production (for example errors such as `OR_BIBED_11`) even when the integration works in test or staging.
+The [integration checklist] summarizes production readiness.

 ## Process overview